ROBrownsmith/templog/README.md

 *Assign static IP to instance

+*Buy a domain name and configure A setting to redirect to your static IP

-*Open firewall ports on aws dashboard
+*Open firewall ports on AWS dashboard

 22, 80, 443

+# Configure software to serve templog app

 *Connect via SSH

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html

-*Buy a domain name and configure A setting to redirect to your static IP

-# Configure software to serve templog app

-*Create a User other than root for security
+*Create a remote User other than root for security

       $ adduser --gecos "" templogger